 Sixteen songs in roughly 16 minutes, all of them as ferocious as the name OFF! would imply.
 That's what the Keith Morris-fronted punk collective plans to release next week via Vice — their first official full-length and a record you can stream in its entirety here at SPIN.
 Below, check out a brief conversation with Morris on topics ranging from his allergies and the meaning of the word "hardcore."
-You can pick up your very own copy of the LP at iTunes.
+You can pick up your very own copy of the LP at iTunes.:audio=1:

 How are you doing?